The Festival in 2022 concluded over the weekend of 10-11 Sept and 17-18 Sept.

-We were delighted to have eight gardens from Linden to Lawson in the mid-Blue Mountains showcasing this year.
+We were delighted to have eight gardens from Linden to Lawson in the mid-Blue Mountains.
 From homely rustic patches to charming cottage-style and established formal gardens, there was something for everyone to enjoy and explore, as well as a Scavenger Hunt for the little ones.

-Follow us on Facebook for the latest updates.
+Follow us on Facebook to get the latest updates on the Festival for 2024.

 Courtesy of David and Amber Thurston